learn-academy-2021-alpha/Week-1-Assessment/interview-questions.md

+7. What are advantages and disadvantages for using terminal commands to interact with your computer?

+  Your answer:

+  Researched answer:

-7. What is something we did in class this week you found helpful?
+8. What is something we did in class this week you found helpful?

   Your answer: